mctools/simplebuild/doc/source/packages.rst

 Data files
 ----------

-In addition to code in the form of programs, scripts, header files and python modules, packages can make any kind of data file accessible to programs by placing data files in the ``data/`` subdirectory.
+In addition to code in the form of programs, scripts, header files and Python modules, packages can make any kind of data file accessible to programs by placing data files in the ``data/`` subdirectory.